 BANKSY Wikipedia

-you're going to get a quote from us to use on your book cover.
+There's NO WAY you're going to get a quote from us to use on your book cover.

 - Metropolitan Police Spokesperson